charlpcronje/bots.mc.cronje.me/README.md

 <img width="1062" alt="Screen Shot 2023-07-10 at 11 08 55 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/d7905f13-a83a-47f8-ac74-b66698d4292b">

 g.
-Add your Twilio phone number in `companions.json` under the companion you want to text with.
+Add your Twilio phone number in `manifest.json` under the bot you want to text with.
 Make sure you include area code when adding the phone number ("+14050000000" instead of "4050000000")

 h.
-Now you can text the Twilio phone number from your phone and get a response from your companion.
+Now you can text the Twilio phone number from your phone and get a response from your bot.

 ### 7. Deploy the app